 Best Overall : American Red Cross

-Whether you’re looking for CPR basics or complete First Aid training, the quality and ease of the Red Cross’s award-winning training can’t be beat.
-It’s also incredibly flexible: If you want to complete all of the training in-person, there are over 500 locations in the U.S. where you can take courses to fit your schedule (including evenings and weekends).
+Whether you're looking for CPR basics or complete First Aid training, you can't beat the quality and ease of the Red Cross's award-winning training.
+It's also incredibly flexible.
+If you want to complete all of the training in person, there are over 550 locations in the U.S. where you can take courses to fit your schedule (including evenings and weekends).

-Either way, you’ll also have access to a wealth of resources to continue your education, like a printable list of CPR steps to refresh your memory.
-You’ll need to recertify every two years, but completing a refresher course more often than that is the best way to keep your education top of mind.
-Research has shown that CPR skills start to decline within the first year of your certification, so it’s never too early to think about getting recertified.
+Either way, you'll also have access to a wealth of resources to continue your education through the Red Cross mobile app, including step-by-step instructions for a variety of first-aid scenarios.
+You'll need to recertify every two years, but completing a refresher course more often than that is the best way to keep your education top of mind.

-The cost of the training will depend on where you are located.
-When you register, you’ll be able to search for courses offered where you live.
-The overall cost of materials will depend on which certification you’re getting (Adult-Only CPR, CPR/AED/First Aid, or Adult and Pediatric CPR), whether you’ll be participating in a classroom or line, as well as if you are getting a certification for the first time.
+The cost of the training may vary based on the type of class you decide to take and where you take it.
+The Red Cross site has a search tool that allows you to easily find online and in-person classes in your area.
+The overall cost of materials will depend on which certification you're getting (Adult-Only CPR, CPR/AED/First Aid, or Adult and Pediatric CPR), whether you'll be participating in a classroom or line, as well as if you are getting a certification for the first time.

 For example, an online-only course that provides provisional certification for one-year costs around $80.
 Once completed, you'll get your Red Cross CPR certification as a digital certificate you can access anytime, anywhere.
 There are also printable versions with your ID number and a QR code that can be used to verify your certification.

 You can become certified in adult or pediatric CPR through the Red Cross.
 The training is accessible to everyone from parents and coaches to teens preparing for a babysitting gig and lifeguards in training.
 You can even learn CPR for pets through the Red Cross.